firebolt55439/Diep.io-Protocol/README.md

 directory and enable the extension.
 If you modify any of the code, go to `chrome://extensions` and click "Reload".

+# Using the Extension
+_Instructions on extension usage are available in the wiki, on the page titled "Chrome Extension"._

 # How To Contribute
 **If you discover anything interesting or have anything you can contribute, please consider adding it to the wiki!** A pull request will allow you to make changes to code or wiki pages.